-There were 253 active air emission sources at the ETTP at the end of 1997.
-The total includes 45 sources covered by 12 TDEC air operating permits.
-All remaining active air emission sources are exempt from permitting requirements, except one source that initiated operations under a permit to construct.
+At the end of CY 1998, there were 92 active air emission sources under DOE control at the ETTP.
+The total includes 30 sources covered by eight TDEC air operating permits and one new source that operated under a permit to construct.
+All remaining active air emission sources are exempt from permitting requirements.
+Permitted sources under DOE's Reindustrialization Initiative are no longer reported in this annual report, except for the portion of the year the source was under DOE control.